 Reading and Low Vision

 I found a device on Amazon called the Ezread magnifier and bought this for my father.
 You simply place the Ezread (like a large mouse), over whatever you want to read, and read it back on your television.
 It is powered by battery or mains adapter.
 The bigger your television screen, the greater it will magnify for reading.
-My father's TV is a 38 inch screen and that magnified around 16x.
-It did take a couple of weeks for him to get a feel for keeping the magnifier well positioned over text however.
+My father's TV is a 38-inch screen that magnified around 16x.
+It did take a couple of weeks for him to get a feel for keeping the magnifier well-positioned over text, however.